Best Mini ITX Gaming PC

 Small form factor gaming has never been better, this high-end Mini-ITX build has got you covered and features some of the best components available on the market.

 With this being a mini form factor build, things tend to heat up inside the case due to restricted airflow.
-With this in mind, we have selected NZXT’s very own Kraken x52 top prived all the cooling your CPU will need, overclocked or otherwise.
-This Kraken X52 cooler is the 240mm unit, with two 120mm fans and a very nice looking water pump.
+With this in mind, we have selected NZXT’s very own M22 to provide all the cooling your CPU will need, overclocked or otherwise.
+This AIO cooler is the 120mm unit, with one 120mm fan and a very nice looking water pump.
 This cooler will work in conjunction with the cases fan hub, giving you greater control over your fans and CPU cooler.

 This 16GB kit from Corsair offers more than enough for any computer, regardless of whether you go for AMD or Intel.
 This memory kit will enhance your gaming experience, streaming, and general computing tasks, as the fast speeds work together well with the multi-threaded CPU.
 This RAM kit, after being overclocked, is capable of running at 3600MHz, meaning with this speed, you are guaranteed never to be bottlenecked by your RAM.

 ASUS TUF GAMING Radeon RX 6800 OC 16GB

 Clock Speed (Base/Boost)

 While this is the best mini ITX gaming PC, it is designed to be gamed on while still being affordable.
 Well, what about AMD’s latest RX 6800?
 That’s right; we are going for one of the latest graphics cards on the market.
 This GPU is one of the highest performing cards in the benchmarks and features the specifications you are going to need game without a hitch.